ardata-tech/proposals/QubicTrustWallet.md

 - **Initialization**
   - Set up TrustWallet integration modules.
-  - Create a Qubic RPC client using Rust and integrate with TrustWallet SDK.
+  - Create a Qubic RPC client using Typescript and integrate with TrustWallet SDK.

 - **Module Implementation**
   - Develop modules for transactions, balances, and smart contracts.